DigitalTwin-DentalSurgery-Simulation/Proof-Of-Concept/README.md

 The middleware has .NET 6 Runtime as dependency.
 Download Visual Studio 2022 [here](https://visualstudio.microsoft.com/vs/)

-You will also need SimtoCare files as depency, these are not public and should be requested.
+You will need SimtoCare positional data, these are not public and should be requested.
 The files will be submitted with the hand-in of this thesis.

 ### [Visualization](src/DigitalTwin.Visualization)